yazz/VisualJS/README.md

 So this means that with Coils, the preferred way to do things is with events, which are triggered by any of the following:

 - timers
-- changes in the UI tree (because of user actions suh a sclicking a button)
+- changes in the UI tree (because of user actions such a clicking a button)
 - chnages in the data tree (such as data being read from Neo4j)